-Frazier Center, built in 1960, provides offices for various faculty.
+Frazier Hall, built in 1960, provides offices for various functions, to include graduate school admissions, food services administration, and Strength and Conditioning coaches.

 Hardy Hall was named in honor of former president Dr. J.C.
-Hardy; this building was constructed in 1929.
+Hardy; the building was constructed in 1929.
 It was renovated in 2015 for our Doctor of Physical Therapy program which contains classrooms, offices, and labs.
 An addition was completed in 2019 to house the Master of Science in Occupational Therapy program and Master of Science in Physician Assistant Program.

-Heard Hall, This is the oldest building on campus.
-Constructed in 1919, it originally was used as a women's residence hall from approximately 1919 to 1960.
+Heard Hall is the oldest building on campus.
+Constructed in 1919, it was originally used as a women's residence hall from approximately 1919 to 1960.
 The building served as the administration building for a short time and currently houses academic offices.

 Isabelle Rutherford Meyer Nursing Education Center was completed in 2012 and dedicated in February 2013.
-The building houses faculty offices, classrooms, and simulation laboratories for UMHB's Scott & White School of Nursing.
+The building houses faculty offices, class-rooms, and simulation laboratories for UMHB's Scott and White School of Nursing.
 The lead gift for the building was contributed by the Paul and Jane Meyer Family Foundation, and the building is named for Paul Meyer's mother, who during her lifetime worked as both a nurse and a teacher.

 Mabee Student Success Center was made possible by a grant from the J.E. and L.E.
 Mabee Foundation.
 Built in 1973, the building was expanded in 1995.
-The building was renovated in 2014-2015.
-The building contains: University Police, Post Office, Mabee Market, Cru Card and Copy Services, Career Services, Writing Center, International Student Services, Center for Global Engagement, Center for Academic Excellence, ROTC, and Robert and Linda Black Center for Counseling, Testing & Health Services.
+The building was renovated from 2014 to 2015.
+The building contains: University Police, Post Office, Mabee Market, Cru Card and Copy Services, Career Services, Writing Center, International Student Services, Center for Global Engagement, Center for Academic Excellence, ROTC, Robert and Linda Black Center for Counseling, Counseling and Testing Services, and Health Center.

-Parker Academic Center is a multi-purpose facility housing classrooms, offices, and student labs for the College of Education and McLane College of Business.
+Parker Academic Center is a multipurpose facility housing classrooms, offices, and student labs for the College of Education and the McLane College of Business.
 The facility was completed in the summer of 2002 and is named in honor of Dr. Bobby E. Parker, former UMHB President.

-Parker House The house is named in honor of former president and chancellor Dr. Bobby E. Parker and his wife Marietta, by the donor, Mrs. JoAn Musick-Flowers.
+Parker House is named in honor of former president and chancellor Dr. Bobby E. Parker and his wife Marietta, by the donor, Mrs. JoAn Musick-Flowers.
 In 1989, the residence opened and is where the Parkers resided until Dr. Parker assumed the role of chancellor in 1991.
 Dr. Jerry Bawcom and his wife, Vicky, were the last president and first lady to live in the house.
 When Dr. Bawcom became chancellor in 2009 and moved to a home off campus, the house was remodeled and converted into the Musick Alumni Center and Museum.

 Paul and Jane Meyer Christian Studies Center was made possible by a gift from Paul and Jane Meyer and was completed in the summer of 2008.
-This building contains offices, classrooms, a library and a chapel for the College of Christian Studies.
+This building contains offices, classrooms, a library, and a chapel for the College of Christian Studies.

-President's Home at 1032 University Drive was built in 2009 as campus home for the UMHB first family.
+President's Home was built in 2009 as the campus home for the UMHB first family.
 Dr. Randy O'Rear and his wife, Julie, were the first president and first lady to live in the home.

-Presser Fine Arts Building was made possible by a gift from the Presser Foundation and contains studios, practice rooms, and faculty offices for the Department of Music, as well as Hughes Recital Hall named in memory of J.K. and Annie Hughes.
+Presser Hall was made possible by a gift from the Presser Foundation and contains studios, practice rooms, and faculty offices for the Department of Music, as well as Hughes Recital Hall named in memory of J.K. and Annie Hughes.
 The building was constructed in 1929.
 The recital hall was refurbished in 1979 through a generous gift made by Raymond L. Dillard and Genevieve Hughes Dillard (Class of '31).